followmyutopia/devextreme-documentation/concepts/05 Widgets/Lookup/15 Enable Paging.md

-Paging is used to load data in portions, which improves the widget's performance on large datasets.
-It is configured in the widget's [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/).
-Enable paging by setting the [paginate](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate) option to **true**, and specify the number of items per page using the [pageSize](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#pageSize) option.
+Paging enables the widget to load and render data in portions.
+Remote data loaded using the **CustomStore** in [raw mode](/Documentation/Guide/Data_Layer/Data_Source_Examples/#Custom_Sources/Load_Data_in_Raw_Mode) and local data is only rendered one page at a time.
+In other cases, remote data is loaded and rendered one page at a time if the server can partition data.

+Paging options are set in the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/): [paginate](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate) enables paging; [pageSize](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#pageSize) specifies how many data items a page should contain.

 ---
 #####jQuery